 If you've taken EC before, it's very likely that you might have had some side effects that came along with it.

-"The most common side effect of EC is a temporary change in your period," Dr. Erin Burke, PhD, Modern Fertility's head of clinical research, tells Bustle.
+common side effect of EC is a temporary change in your period," Dr. Erin Burke, PhD, Modern Fertility's head of clinical research, tells Bustle.
 "You might have spotting, an irregular, or heavier period after taking it."

 According to the ICEC, some people experience headache, tummy pain, breast tenderness, dizziness, and fatigue.
 The ICEC says that most people have their period within seven days of expected time, and it typically happens on average one day earlier using levonorgestrel, and two days later using UPA.
 A reported 24% of people said they experienced a delay of more than seven days, irregular bleeding, spotting, or nausea .